How to Execute ABM with HubSpot [Video]

 We have covered a lot of ground at this point, so let's jump into the deep end and take a look at some specific ways you can leverage HubSpot's Sales Hub and Marketing Hub to power your ABM plays:

-- Create a target account list by adding AI-suggested target accounts, viewing prospects in the prospect tool, or importing target accounts using integration with a third-party tool like LinkedIn Sales Navigator, ZoomInfo, Bombora, Terminus, or RollWorks
+Create a target account list by adding AI-suggested target accounts, viewing prospects in the prospecting tool, or importing target accounts using integration with a third-party tool like LinkedIn Sales Navigator, ZoomInfo, Bombora, Terminus, or RollWorks

-- Use the campaigns tool to plan and deploy all of the touches, and asset iterations for your AMB plays.
-Social media, ads, landing pages, forms, emails, and much more can be added to a campaign to roll up reporting & results into one view across multiple assets
+Use the campaigns tool to plan and deploy all the touches and asset iterations for your AMB play.
+Social media, ads, landing pages, forms, emails, and much more can be added to a campaign to roll up reporting & results into one view across multiple assets.

-- Update lifecycle stage and lead status based on behavior or custom events and sync your lifecycle stages with external ad platforms for better AI optimization for your ad campaigns
+Update the lifecycle stage and lead status based on behavior or custom events and sync your lifecycle stages with external ad platforms for better AI optimization for your ad campaigns.

-- Use Operations Hub data quality features to ensure that all data syncing between tools is clean and consistent
+Use Operations Hub data quality features to ensure all data syncing between tools is clean and consistent.

 Expand the HubSpot platform with integrations to fuel your ABM campaigns.

 ZoomInfo gives you a few tools to make your ABM campaigns better than ever!
-First of all, you can enrich contact data so that you have emails and phone numbers for your buying committee.
+First, you can enrich contact data with emails and phone numbers for your buying committee.
 This allows your sales team to begin outreach before a contact submits their information to your CRM, which is helpful for outbound sales motions.

 Bombora (Ads or CRM product)